LezWatch/lwtv-plugin/readme.md

     - Stacked Barcharts
     - Piecharts
     - Trendlines
+* Templates: `/templates/`
+    - Output templates used by the shortcodes and Gutenberg (as well as when included on the pages themselves).
+These were originally in the theme, but were moved here to allow for updates.

+### This Year

+Stored in `/this-year/` - Technically a subset of statistics, This Year shows you just the data for the indicated year.

+* `_main.php` - Basic data loading, calls templates etc.
+* `characters.php` - all data on characters per year
+* `shows.php` - all data on shows per year

 ## Development

 Update code like you normally would.
 If you don't want to push it anywhere, make a local branch.
 Always remember, merge to **development** first.
-If that works, do a pull request to **master** and when it's done, it'll update properly.
+If that works, do a pull request from development to **master** to automatically update.

+### Libraries

-In order to make maintenance easier, instead of checking everything all the time, we use composer for the following included libraries:
+In order to make maintenance easier, instead of checking everything all the time, we use NPM and composer for the following included libraries:

+**NPM**
 * [ChartJS](https://github.com/chartjs/Chart.js/)
 * [TableSorter (Mottie Fork)](https://github.com/Mottie/tablesorter)

+**Composer**
 * [CMB2](https://github.com/WebDevStudios/CMB2)
 * [CMB2 Grid](https://github.com/origgami/CMB2-grid)
 * [CMB2 Field Select2](https://github.com/mustardBees/cmb-field-select2)
 * [FacetWP wp-cli](https://github.com/level-level/facetwp-wp-cli)
 * [FacetWP CMB2](https://github.com/WebDevStudios/facetwp-cmb2)

-To update libraries, run `composer update` and everything will be put in the right place.
+#### Installation and Updating

+1. `npm install`
+2. `composer update`

+Composer will move everything into the right place, even NPM files.

 ### Deployment